forbeslibrary/forbeslibrary.github.io/README.md

-An placeholder website for when our regular website is down.
+A placeholder website for when our regular website is down.

 This can be used for planned maintenance and unexpected downtime.